 "Their chief associate and exhibitor was Randall Williams.
 The Eragraph was a strong and reliable machine, popular with many travelling showmen."
 (Denis Gifford in Who's Who of Victorian Cinema)

-Randall Williams was probably Haydon & Urry's best known associates, but the Eragraph proved popular with other showmen because it was a reliable and sturdy machine (an essential for travelling exhibitors):
+Randall Williams was probably Haydon & Urry's best known associate, but their Eragraph projector proved popular with other showmen because it was reliable and sturdy - essential requirements for exhibitors who were "out on the road."

 “Holiday Attractions at Reynolds’s – The programme for the holiday season at this ever popular place of amusement is now complete, and Mr. Reynolds offers his patrons a full and varied list of attractions.
 The Royal Jubilee procession (the photographs of which, with Mr. Reynolds’ well-known enterprise, were shown by the cinematograph within twenty-four hours after the event had taken place) continues to excite admiration and surprise as the various interesting and imposing features of the pageant pass before the audience.
 A novel and striking innovation has been introduced by the colouring of the cinematograph films, reproducing the tinted effects of the limelight on the dress and figures of the dancers.”
 (Liverpool Daily Post, 27 July 1897, p 7).

 was an early film exhibitor.
 He began exhibiting films in early January